abbbi/qmpbackup/README.md

 this topic:

  https://lists.nongnu.org/archive/html/qemu-block/2016-11/msg00682.html

+Bitmaps will be added with persistent option flag, which means they are stored permanently and are available between virtual machine shutdowns.

 Second step is to change some data within your virtual machine and let qmpbackup create an incremental backup for you, this works by: